diffpy/diffpy.pdfmorph/README.rst

 PDFmorph
 ========================================================================
 # FIXME
-add description, sample below
-Code package for morphing atomic pair distribution functions.
+PDFmorph is a Python software package designed to increase the insight researchers can get into spectra collected for atomic pair distribution functions.

 REQUIREMENTS
 ------------------------------------------------------------------------